protocolbuffers/protobuf/BUILDING.md

 ## Building subprojects

-After the initial build, it's not always necessary to build everything.
+After the initial build, it's not always necessary to rebuild everything after a change.
-For instance, you can build and test the Java runtime without rebuilding protoc as long as the build artifacts are still available.
+For instance, you can build and test changes to the Java runtime without rebuilding protoc as long as you've built it once and the build artifacts are still available.